jamesr1775/gamer-gifts-elixir/Testing.md

 products_others_bought in the product created in the test case setUp function did not exist and thus trying to split an empty string in the product_detail view.
 Fixed this by adding an if clause in the view.
 - If a product is added without an image, the website no longer crashes as a default no product image is loaded instead.
+- Reviews added before the userprofile was added to the model caused the website to crash.
+Fixed by adding the profile in the django admin page.
 ### Unsolved Bugs